lokioh/Fortuna/README.md

   - loiclim.etu@gmail.com

-to instal the project:
+to install the project:

   you need to clone the project

   for this, it is necessary:
-    - opend a cmd window
+    - open a cmd window
     - create a folder
     - make the order "git clone <distant repository's url>"

 we have been able to test this code on the following machines:
-  - Xiami Mi 9 T
+  - Xiaomi Mi 9 T
   - Google pixel 3
   - Google pixel 4a